Justin Bieber, Drake, Kanye West Set To Skip The Grammys, Will They Be Missed?

 Such an assessment won’t come as no surprise to Beliebers.
 Days after candids of Selena seemingly making out with The Weeknd behind a dumpster outside a Santa Monica restaurant emerged earlier this month, TMZ reported Bieber sources said the “Sorry” singer thinks Gomez is “using” Tesfaye and is an opportunist.

-A few days afterwards, a TMZ cameraman caught up with Justin leaving a West Hollywood hotspot and asked if he could still listen to The Weeknd’s music.
+A few days afterward, a TMZ cameraman caught up with Justin leaving a West Hollywood hotspot and asked if he could still listen to The Weeknd’s music.

 To which, Bieber replied, “Hell no, that s**t is wack.”
 Was he being serious or joking?
 Video showed the singer smiling, so it’s seemingly the latter.